 Look for what's good or stimulating in the paper.
 Minor flaws can be corrected and shouldn't be a reason for rejection.
 Each paper that is accepted should, however, be technically sound and make a substantial contribution to the field.

 Blind reviewing is an essential part of ICCV reviewing.
 Authors were asked to take reasonable efforts to hide their identities, including not listing their names or affiliations and omitting acknowledgments.
 This information will of course be included in the published version.
 Reviewers should also make all efforts to keep their identity invisible to the authors.
-Don't say, "you should have cited my paper from 2006!"
+Don't say, "you should have cited my paper!"

 Note that posting a paper online or giving a public talk does not violate the double-blind policy.
 Reviewers must not seek the identity of the authors; authors must not bias the review process by suggesting their identities.

 Please be specific and detailed in your reviews.
 In the discussion of related work and references, simply saying "this is well known" or "this has been common practice in the industry for years" is not sufficient: cite specific publications or public disclosures of techniques.
 The comment fields are the most important of the review.
 Your discussion, sometimes more than any scores, will help the authors, fellow reviewers and Area Chairs understand the basis of your opinion.

 Your reviews will be returned to the authors and they will be given a chance to respond in their rebuttal.
 It is therefore important to help authors understand which comments in your review are most important to address in their response and which are less so.

 You should include any specific feedback on ways the authors can improve their papers.
 For more suggestions on writing your reviews, read the section below on Writing Technical Reviews.